ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```

 Further prompts confirm the application and toolchain name that you defined earlier.
 Example 16 shows how you can alter the
-host and toolchain names, if you wish.
-The hostname has to be unique for the service endpoint of your application, but barring a conflict,
+host and toolchain names, if you want.
+The hostname must be unique for the service endpoint of your application, but barring a conflict,
 you can simply press return when asked for confirmation.

 ```